 Lawrence Berkeley glassblowing shop 1963 - Photo courtesy Tom Orr

 The glassblowing lathe is different from a machine or wood lathe in that both the headstock and tailstock are driven synchronously.
 And the basic process is fundamentally different as well.
 Whereas traditional machining is subtractive (ie material is cut away and removed), scientific glassblowing requires that the hot glass be redistributed.
 This presents challenges for numerically controlled, automated equipment, as the feedback loop necessary for this redistribution has proven difficult to perform quickly.
 Any complexity in the glass compounds this scenario significantly.
-This means that unless you need to make 10,000 parts or more, a skilled glassblower is still better than a machine.

 In addition, glass can be cut, drilled, and milled in the manner of traditional machining using diamond tooling....